Singapore Art Museum: Residencies

 The Singapore Art Museum’s residency program was planned since 2021, entering formal operation afterward.
 It is now in its third cycle of open call.
 The most recent second cycle artists included many renowned Asian artists, such as Arie Syarifuddin, Bolun Shen, Carlos Quijon, Jr., Charmaine Poh, Sorawit Songsataya, Suvani Suri, etc.

 Location and amenities

 SAM at Tanjong Pagar Distripark is located in a historic port district, alongside other gallery and exhibition spaces such as Gajah Gallery and ArtSpace@Helutrans.
 It is of walking proximity to Chinatown, Duxton and Everton Park and accessible by public buses, MRT and cab services.

-SAM’s heritage buildings are situated in the heart of Singapore's arts and culture district, located alongside Singapore's major performing arts and visual arts institutions: the Nanyang Academy of Fine Arts, LASALLE College of the Arts, the Stamford Arts Centre, the Selegie Arts Centre, Singapore Calligraphy Centre, YMS Arts Centre, Dance Ensemble Singapore, Action Theatre and School of the Arts.

-In addition to the main museum building, SAM maintains an annexe on 8 Queen Street, SAM at 8Q, which also exhibits SAM's collection of contemporary art, as well as newly-commissioned, contemporary artworks.
-The two buildings are currently closed for redevelopment.

 Collection and exhibitions

 SAM's approach is to present works curated from the National Collection alongside changing exhibitions, to offer a well-rounded aesthetic experience of Asian contemporary art.
 From 2001, the museum began acquiring works and accepting donations from around the region, including regional contemporary artists like Cheo Chai-Hiang, Dinh Q. Lê, Natee Utarit, Nge Lay, Suzann Victor and Titarubi.

 The museum also regularly partners with other leading art institutions to co-curate and produce exhibitions, such as the collaboration with the Yokohama Museum of Art for Still Moving: A Triple Bill on the Image; Museum of Contemporary Art Tokyo for Trans-Cool TOKYO (highlighting works by Japanese artists such as Yayoi Kusama and Yasumasa Morimura); Video, An Art, A History with the Pompidou Center (Bill Viola, Jean-Luc Godard, Bruce Nauman); and They Do Not Understand Each Other with Tai Kwun and National Museum of Art, Osaka.

 The museum organises regular contemporary art exhibitions and events.
 For example, French artist Stéphane Blanquet was invited, twice, to present installations.
 Once, for the Night Lights festival in 2012, with Distorted Forest and once for Art Gardens in 2013, with Glossy Dreams in Depth.
 French artist Emmanuel Guillaud presented an in-situ version of his installation Until the sun rises in 2011.

 Since 2010, SAM started to focus on contemporary art practices from Southeast Asia.
 More recently, the museum presented Time Passes in 2020, an exhibition which showcased the works of 13 emerging Singaporean artists, and The Gift in 2021, an exhibition which featured artists from the region such as Dolorosa Sinaga, Ho Tzu Nyen, Korakrit Arunanondchai, Salleh Japar and Tang Da Wu, among others.